notronaldmcdonald/fpm/CONTRIBUTING.md

 * At the very least, your script needs an `install` function.

-* The `construct` tool can generate a basic install function, including dependency support.

 **General**

 * Make your pull requests against the 'live' branch.